StevenLiekens/feature-master/README.md

 ### Configure Smart Toggles

-Sometimes configuration is not enough and you need to enable or disable a feature based on application context.
+Sometimes static configuration is not enough and you need to toggle a feature based on application context.

-In this example I bind my feature toggles from appsettings.
-Then I inspect an HttpContext and enable my new feature if the user is a beta tester, overriding the value from my appsettings.
+In this example I inspect an HttpContext and enable my new feature if the user is a beta tester, overriding the value from my appsettings.

 ```csharp
 public IConfiguration Configuration { get; }